Form 12PV (PDF 164 KB)

 - Where a caveat is recorded on the Register and the caveator is claiming as an unregistered mortgagee or chargee, a statutory declaration by the caveator stating that the caveator is not in possession of the Certificate of Title.

 NOTE: A Council rate notice is not required for an application by the Official Trustee in Bankruptcy or the NSW Trustee and Guardian.

 A private lodging party, i.e. a lodging party other than a financial institution, law stationer, licensed conveyancer or solicitor, who does not have an NSW LRS document collection box, must provide:

-- photo identification in the form of a current Australian driver licence, RMS photo card or current Australian passport and if applicable
+- photo identification in the form of a current Australian driver licence, Transport (formerly RMS) photo card or current Australian passport and if applicable

 - an accompanying statutory declaration to explain any difference between the postal address given for delivery and the address for service of notice shown on the rate notice.